levyisthebest/AD-AutoGPT/README.md

 ## :gear: How to run

  First, you need to set up the environment, then you can start using AD-AutoGPT.
+The main code of AD-AutoGPT contains two parts, AD_GPT.py and AD_GPT_tools.py.
+AD_GPY.py is the main code of the AD_AutoGPT, it will set the basic structure of code and call specific functions from AD_GPT_tools.py to solve the specific problems.
+The other files in this repository contains the system file(dictionary.gensim,model3.gensim..) to help extract city name from the original news. world_map.shp and world_map.shx are the files to draw the world map.
+More details can be seen in the comments of AD_GPT.py and AD_GPT_tools.py.

 To run the AD_AutoGPT: